ASDA Logo

 ASDA LogoASDA Logo PNG

 The ASDA logo communicates naturalness, safety, and a wide selection of products in the chain of stores.
 The emblem is fresh, like young greenery, which, without having time to wither, will fall on the buyer’s table.
-The sign demonstrates daily assortment updates and proximity to home.
+The sign demonstrates daily assortment updates and proximity to the home.

 ASDA: Brand overview